ckorris/easi_aug/Readme.md

 - **Calibration:** Used to indicate the position and rotation of the ZED camera relative to the barrel.
 Measured from the center of the ZED's left sensor.
 - **Projectile:** Indicate the forward speed, spin speed, and mass of the BB.
-- **Display:** Allows you to toggle various overlays, and rotate the ZED image and UI
+- **Display:** Allows you to toggle various overlays, and rotate the ZED image and Und
 - **Environment:** Set the outside temperature and relative humidity.
 Also indicates the pressure as measured from the ZED's barometer, and a calculation of the air density adn viscosity as calculated from the supplied values.
-- **Statistics:** Not actually a menu, but gives physics data on the simulation, such as the projectile speed, and the coefficientsa dn force of drag and life at both the barrel and the point of impact.
+- **Statistics:** Not actually a menu, but gives physics data on the simulation, such as the projectile speed, and the coefficients and force of drag and lift at both the barrel and the point of impact.

 *Note: The Calibration and Projectile sections are essential to get an accurate simulation.
-Setting the Environment values impact accuracy slightly, but should not be enough to ruin the simulation if you leave them at default values.*
+Setting the Environment values impacts accuracy slightly, but should not be enough to ruin the simulation if you leave them at default values.*

 ### Calibration

-In order to sync the simuated BB with the actual world it's running in, both for detecting collisions and overlaying it on the display, you need to tell EasiOS exactly how the camera is offset from the barrel.
+In order to sync the simulated BB with the actual world it's running in, both for detecting collisions and overlaying it on the display, you need to tell EasiOS exactly how the camera is offset from the barrel.

-Start by taking an actual measurement of the positional offset, and entering that in (in meters).
-Do the same for rotation, but it's okay if you put in an estimation.
+Start by taking an actual measurement of the positional offset, and entering that in meters.
+Do the same for rotation (in degrees) but it's okay if you put in a rough estimate.

 Next, we'll switch to 'laser' mode, which draws the BB path *without* physics simulation.
 This will make it much easier to line up the path with the barrel, especially as we haven't configured the rest of the physics simulation yet.